-In this tutorial, we will write a C++ program to find the greatest of four numbers.
+In this guide, we are going to create a C++ code to determine the largest value among four given numbers.

 For example